Should you use SSO or an API with your LMS?

-If the answer is Yes, then you need SSO.
+If Yes, then you need SSO.
 Once you implement SSO, users will only need one set of credentials to access all applications.
 If you decide to use SSO in this context, you could include an “Access my Learning” button on your website or intranet.
-Once users click the button, they will be transported into the LMS to launch and complete their training, without needing to login again.
+Once users click the button, they will be transported into the LMS to launch and complete their training, without needing to log in again.

-If the answer is No, then you do not need SSO.
+If No, then you do not need SSO.
 You may still need an API, depending on your answers to the two questions below.
-I’ll also go into SSO in more detail for those who require extra functionality or to use an API to further help with automation requirements.

 Question 2: Do you need users from a separate system to be created in your LMS?

-If the answer is Yes – Before we dive deeper into the API itself let’s consider a follow-up question: Did you need to implement SSO already?
+If Yes, – Before we dive deeper into the API itself let’s consider a follow-up question: Did you need to implement SSO already?
 This question is worth considering because some systems, including LearnUpon, support simplified user synchronizations when implementing SSO.
-That means that SSO will not only seamlessly log users into the LMS, it can also provide additional settings that allow you to create or update users on the fly as well!
-That’s really neat because it means you might not even need to implement an API in order to sync users.
+That means that SSO will not only seamlessly log users into the LMS, it can also provide additional settings that allow you to create or update users on the fly as well.
+That’s really helpful because it means you might not even need to implement an API in order to sync users.

-There are many varieties of SSO but one is SAML SSO, which is supported by LearnUpon.
+There are many varieties of SSO but one is SAML SSO.
 The SAML SSO module allows you to create or update users on the fly and automatically assign them to groups in LearnUpon, increasing the types of automation you can use to manage your user list.
 Before you jump into API, it’s worth asking your LMS vendor, or preferred third-party app, if they offer any type of user synchronization as part of their SSO modules.

-If the answer is No, then you don’t need to use an API with SSO.
+If No, then you don’t need to use an API with SSO.
 You might still find an API useful for reasons discussed in our third question below.